buiapp/reaktiv/README.md

     class R1,R2,R3,R4 reactive
 ```

-This approach comes from frontend frameworks like **Angular** and **SolidJS**, where automatic dependency tracking revolutionized UI development.
-While those frameworks use this pattern to efficiently update user interfaces, the core insight applies everywhere: **declaring relationships between data leads to fewer bugs** than manually managing updates.
+This reactive approach comes from frontend frameworks like **Angular** and **SolidJS**, where automatic dependency tracking revolutionized UI development.
+While those frameworks use this reactive pattern to efficiently update user interfaces, the core insight applies everywhere: **declaring reactive relationships between data leads to fewer bugs** than manually managing updates.

-The pattern is particularly valuable in Python applications for:
+The reactive pattern is particularly valuable in Python applications for:
 - Configuration management with cascading overrides
 - Caching with automatic invalidation
 - Real-time data processing pipelines